-Anishinaabe Healing Stories on Racial Justice Project
+Anishinaabe Healing Stories on Racial Justice

-This project is important because it brings a needed resource on racial justice to our rural and remote Anishinaabe communities.
+This project brings a much needed resource on racial justice to our rural and remote Anishinaabe communities.
 Often in racial justice work Native people are not included in conversations, projects, and various initiatives.
 The Native Justice Coalition works diligently to break down this barrier and center Native people in racial justice work.
 We will be culturally sensitive and address this work inside of a social justice and Anishinaabe led framework.
 With this foundation we can address current injustices and generational trauma due to being survivors of genocide.
 In turn, this will provide healing for our communities and empower our people.